Knee Swelling Q & A

 Doc, I injured my knee and heard a pop.
 My knee swelled.
 What’s up?

 If you have injured your knee by twisting it on the soccer pitch or while playing tennis and heard a pop, there is a 90% chance you have torn a critical structure inside your knee.
 This is most commonly the meniscus, articular cartilage, or ligaments.
 Such injuries cause swelling, which means that the tissue is torn enough to cause bleeding into the joint and irritate the lining.
 In the 21st century, each of these tissues can be repaired or replaced.
-This can save the patient from developing knee arthritis, which results from failure to preserve the function of these structures.
+Most important is that if you have torn your meniscus tissue, it should be saved as much as possible since we know that loss of meniscus tissue directly relates to the development of knee joint arthritis.
+Replacement of the meniscus if necessary can save the knee.
 Early surgical regenerative treatment is the key.

 Doc, I was kneeling while fixing my roof and my knee swelled.
 What’s up?

 Patellar tendonitis (or patella bursitis) has many names.
 These include Housemaids’ Knee, Nun’s Knee, Carpet-layer’s Knee, and Coal Miner’s Knee.
 All are caused by irritation of the thin bursa that overlies the patellar tendon—which causes this normally thin layer to swell into a ball filled with thickened synovial tissue and inflammatory fluid.
 The treatment starts with compression, ice, and massage to break up the scarring.
 Unfortunately, needle drainage and injections of cortisone have too often led to infection of the bursae.
-Active rest with circular protection of the bursa (using a donut-shaped soft knee brace) and exercising the rest of the body works to heal this condition over time.
+Active rest with circular protection of the bursa (using a donut-shaped soft knee brace) and exercising the rest of the body work to heal this condition over time.
+The role of PRP or anabolic injections in bursitis is under evaluation and may be helpful.

 Doc, my joints ache and my knee swells.
 What’s up?

 Arthritis comes in several forms.
 Traumatic arthritis is the result of injuries to the articular cartilage surface, the meniscus, and the ligaments of the knee.
 The trauma and instability lead to abnormal force transfer and wear.
-Osteoarthritis is a disease that may be primarily genetic in origin.
-It leads to deformity of the underlying bone, irritation of the synovium, and loss of the articular cartilage load-bearing surfaces.
+Osteoarthritis is a disease that may be primarily genetic in origin (though there is a real likelihood that your microbiome in your gut and your environment may play a role.
+“My mother and father had arthritis"…yes, but you grew up in that infectious agent environment too).
+Arthritis leads to deformity of the underlying bone, irritation of the synovium, and loss of the articular cartilage load-bearing surfaces.
+Injections for arthritis with bone marrow cells, platelet-rich plasma, and other agents are growing in popularity as it works sometimes incredibly well…just not reliably yet.)
 Infectious arthritis is recognized by damage of the bearing surfaces and inflammation of the joint with destruction of the underlying bone—often with cyst formation from infectious agents including bacteria and viruses.

 All of these three arthritic diseases can cause primary joint swelling, as the cells of the synovium (the lining of the joint) respond to irritation with fluid production.
-In traumatic and osteoarthritis, treatment begins with an accurate diagnosis, followed by restoration of the tissues.
-Infectious arthritis is treated by infectious agent irradiation, followed by joint resurfacing.
+In traumatic and osteoarthritis, treatment begins with an accurate diagnosis, followed by either injections, arthroscopic cleaning, or restoration of the tissues followed by partial or joint resurfacing.
+Infectious arthritis is treated by infectious agent eradication, followed by joint resurfacing.

 Doc, my knee is swollen, hot, and hurts.
 What’s Up?